Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 What’s the best time to road trip from Boston to Acadia?

 Acadia National Park is a fun spot to visit year-round, but you get the most bang for your buck when the weather is cooperative for all kinds of fun Acadia things to do, which is the late spring and early summer.
-But for foliage gorgeousness and slightly smaller crowds, visiting in time to enjoy Maine’s autumn magic might just be the best plan of all!
+But for fall foliage gorgeousness, visiting in time to enjoy Maine’s autumn magic might just be the best plan of all!

-Whatever time of year you choose to embark, you’ll find Acadia National Park is one of the best places to visit in Maine, so pack your bags, gas up the car, and get ready to head out on your amazing Acadia adventure!
+Whatever time of year you choose to embark, you’ll find Acadia National Park is one of the best places to visit in Maine.
+Pack your bags, gas up the car, and get ready to head out on your amazing Acadia road trip!

 PS: Heading to New England from NYC?
 Here’s a terrific New York to Maine road trip that covers many of the same great spots.